gwen-interpreter/gwen/README.md

 The gwen interpreter reads Gherkin features and parses them into an abstract syntax tree for validation and correctness.
-It then traverses all scenarios and dispatches the processing of each step to an evaluation engine that you define (or provide) and mix in.
+It then traverses all scenarios and dispatches the processing of each step to a mixed in evaluation engine.
 The engine performs the automation work on the target system.
 Gwen then captures and reports the results.

 Key Features
 ------------